trailblazing/session_auto/README.md

 ### 4.1 Variables

-These are current global variables and implements might needed by session_auto.
+This content is just a guide and is unnecessary in most cases These are current global variables and implements might needed by session_auto.

     if(has("win32") || has("win95") || has("win64") || has("win16"))